kindofwhat/IntelligencePipeline/README.md

 * why does exactly once not work?
 * how to handle deletes?

-# Notes
-- make sure to set advertised.host.name in the bootstrap config

 # Roadmap
 ## V0.1: make it available on Github